 5. Equity and Share-Based Compensation Should Be Marked to Market

-You can generate alpha by recognizing how reported GAAP numbers will attract or rebuff capital from the investment community at large.
+How can you use this to generate alpha?
+By recognizing how reported GAAP numbers will attract or rebuff capital from the investment community at large.
 It’s not enough to find an accounting flaw that will later resolve itself.
-You need to understand how other investors will trade on that information in order to capture the mispricing.
+You need to grasp how other investors will trade on that information in order to capture the mispricing.

 Return on equity is the glue that holds GAAP together, so that’s where we’ll start.

-The idea of long-term risk-adjusted return on capital existed long before economists invented the term for it.
-The old merchants of Venice may not have known the modern rules for what should be booked as revenue this year vs. next year, but they surely thought hard about their return on investment.
-What gets measured gets managed, so double-entry accounting was developed in the Middle Ages to track businesses and reduce bookkeeping mistakes.
+The idea of risk-adjusted return on capital existed long before economists invented the term for it.
+The old merchants of Venice may not have known the modern rules for what should be booked as revenue this year or next year, but they surely thought hard about their return on investment (ROI).
+What gets measured gets managed, so double-entry accounting was adopted to track businesses and reduce bookkeeping mistakes.

-In 1914, Donaldson Brown at the DuPont Company invented a way to use double-entry accounting for business analysis.
-He broke down the inputs to after-tax earnings per each invested dollar, making it easier to isolate which drivers matter most for a company’s return on investment.
+In the early 20th century, Donaldson Brown at the DuPont Company pioneered a double-entry accounting method for business analysis.
+He broke down the inputs to after-tax earnings per each invested dollar, isolating which drivers matter most for a company’s ROI.
 Everyone today calls this return on equity (ROE) analysis.

 Fig 1.
 The DuPont Return on Equity Formula

-So long as revenue, expenses, assets, and liabilities are accurately booked, executives can use the DuPont ROE formula to assess where each of their business units is outperforming or underperforming.
-One might need to work on increasing sales turnover (#1 in Fig 1); another might be better served by improving operating efficiency (#2).
+So long as revenue, expenses, assets, and liabilities are accurately booked, decision makers can apply the DuPont ROE formula to identify where their business units are outperforming or underperforming.

-The problem, as we all know, is that accounting reports often do not map closely to business reality.
+The problem, as we all know, is that accounting does not perfectly correspond to business reality.